firefly-iii/docs/docs/docs/references/firefly-iii/search.md

 ### Source and/or destination account number (or IBAN)

-Same as above, but for the account number or IBAN.
+These search options are the same as above, but for the account number or IBAN.

 - `account_nr_is`, triggers on the exact account number.
 - `account_nr_contains`, triggers on any account number that contains the value.